 It doesn’t matter if you are horse mad or a complete novice, Allyson and her team of wranglers have the experience to match you up to your perfect ride.
 All guests however knowledgeable will begin their stay with an introduction into Allyson’s gentle way of horsemanship, which is about finding a partner in your horse.
 Your orientation will also familiarise you with Western riding signals, grooming and saddling up so that by the time you climb aboard, you and your horse are firm friends.
 This horse will be your personal horse for as long as you are at Siwash.
 With seemingly endless wilderness to explore, the trails are spectacularly beautiful with endless wildflower meadows cutting through woodland trails.
 The ranch dogs accompany us on the ride, even alerting us to a mother black bear and cub at the edge of the woods that we are lucky enough to encounter.
 There is no nose-to-tail at Siwash that you can experience at other ranches, meaning you can really ride and learn to ride.
 For children, it’s an idyllic setting as they spend the day with their own pony, platting meadow flowers into their manes or learning gymkhana.

-Horseplay aside, there’s shooting with Roy and Paul on the range (clay pigeon, target and rifle), fly fishing for fresh trout to catch for dinner, swimming in Crater Lake and cooling off in the waterfall, wilderness survival (a favorite with the boys) and hiking to spot wildlife from black bear to white-tailed deer.
+Horseplay aside, there’s shooting with Roy and Paul on the range (clay pigeon, target and rifle), fly fishing for fresh trout to catch for dinner, swimming in Crater Lake and cooling off in the waterfall, wilderness survival (a favourite with the boys) and hiking to spot wildlife from black bear to white-tailed deer.
 Next to the ranch house sits Siwash Lake with its swimming pontoons, paddle boards and canoes for exploring.
 There’s no need to ask, just help yourself.
 This is where you’ll find kids leaping off the pontoons in the sunshine.
 At dusk I took a canoe out into the middle of the lake and marvelled in the silence that could have heard a pin drop, watching deer graze by the lakeside and birds nesting for the night.
 There’s no need to sign up for activities in advance, someone will be round to chat to you about the next day’s adventures at dinner time and see what takes your fancy.
 There’s daily yoga on a peaceful platform in the woods and a spa tent complete with log-burning stove for massages to sooth aching muscles.

-Derek and his team cook fresh from the garden with the provenance explained as each dish is presented to the table – fresh salad from the vegetable patch, edible flowers that are also a favorite with the deer, foraged chanterelles from the woods or beef from the ranch.
+Derek and his team cook fresh from the garden with the provenance explained as each dish is presented to the table – fresh salad from the vegetable patch, edible flowers that are also a favourite with the deer, foraged chanterelles from the woods or beef from the ranch.
 Be sure to ask for a tour of the garden and you’ll be amazed at what is growing.
 The freshly baked cookie jar is always full, sweet cherry bowls abundant and the wine always flowing.
 Sit as a family or gather with new friends, roast s’mores around the camp fire or sit on the deck and stargaze.

 Allyson and Roy seem to have struck gold on creating something entirely unique and utterly spoiling in Siwash.
 It’s genuine, authentic – and it is luxurious.
 Open to guests from May through September, Siwash is like home but only ten-times better, your dream home down on the ranch.